Yiru-Jiao/UnifiedConflictDetection/readme.md

 # Code for "A Unified Theory and Statistical Learning Approach for Traffic Conflict Detection"
 This study is being prepared for submission.
 A preprint is available at [arXiv](https://arxiv.org/abs/2407.10959).

+This study is still under active refinement.
+Any questions or suggestions are welcome.

 ## Access to dynamic figures
 Dynamic visualisations in this paper are saved in the folder [`./Data/DynamicFigures/`](Data/DynamicFigures/).
 Below we present the example in Figure 9 of a conflict where the ego (red) vehicle changes lane twice continuously and has a potential collision with the target (blue) vehicle in the intermediate lane.